Wout van Aert plans for packed late-year race schedule – VeloNews.com

 Belgian cross-discipline star hoping to race Tour de France and classics then transition straight into 'cross season.

 The new-look season outlined by the UCI this week should enable van Aert to check off the major targets he set himself before the season was shuttered by coronavirus.
-There is one wrinkle however, in that the Belgian powerhouse may not get his shot at the time trial rainbow jersey in Switzerland.
+There is one wrinkle however, in that the Belgian powerhouse may not get his shot at the road world championship time trial, in Switzerland.

 “I had two big goals — the spring classics and the Tour — and they both come back.
 I am very happy,” Van Aert said Thursday.
 “For me personally, there is only one major drawback: the world championship time trial coincides with the end of the Tour.”